 Alpacas are very social creatures.
 They are gentle and curious and with training can become great pets, according to Switzer.
 Herds often include animals of different species or taxonomic families, such as llamas, goats and sheep, according to the FAO.

 Alpacas spit when they are distressed or feel threatened.
 They will sometimes spit at each other when they are competing for food or trying to establish dominance, according to Switzer.
-They won't spit at people unless they have been abused.
+They won't spit at people or bite unless they have been abused.

 Alpacas hum; they make a sound like "mmm," according to Alpaca Ventures.
 However, they also shriek when danger is present, and make a sound similar to a "wark" noise when excited.
 Fighting males scream, making a warbling bird-like cry.